hphelion/documentation/mc.compute.networks.manage-subnet.md

 ###Host Routes### {#HostRoutes}

 To create host routes in the Advanced Options pane, enter the `Destination CIDR` and `Next Hop` you want for your subnet in the text entry fields.
-If you want to create more than one DNS nameserver, click the `+Add more` button and additional text entry fields are added.
+If you want to create more than one host route, click the `+Add more` button and additional text entry fields are added.

 <img src="media/host-routes.png" width="580" alt="" />